corretto/heapothesys/HyperAlloc/README.md

       150.99 1.000000000000      48679
 ```

-Note that the command line specified also requests generation of GC log files.
+Note that the sample command line also requests generation of GC log files.
 The content and interpretation of these log files depends on the type of garbage collection that is being performed.

+It is important to recognize that jHiccup only measures pauses that impact the entire JVM at once.
+Because of the way the jHiccup agent is attached to the HyperAlloc test workload, it is not able to measure or report pauses that might be seen by only one thread at a time.
+This includes pauses caused by GC pacing and delays caused by copy-on-first-access read barriers with Shenandoah and ZGC garbage collectors.
+The heapothesys/Extremem workload accounts for and reports these other effects in addition to global JVM pauses.

 ## Implementation